gkjohnson/collada-exporter-js/README.md

 - Can only model geometry, materials, and textures.
 Animations, skinning, joints, kinematics and other features are not included.
 - Only `phong` (default), `lambert`, and `constant` material tags are supported.
+- Only diffuse texture maps are support for export.
+- Only diffuse texture maps cannot be exported with a tint color (per the spec).

 ## Resources
 [DAE Format Specification](https://www.khronos.org/collada/)